 You have a clear definition of your audience and marketing objectives, and now you’ve decided a brochure will help you sell product.
 How do you write your brochure?

-If you think you can hire a brochure writer and then magically have a superb, finished piece show up on your desk a few weeks later, you might be disappointed.
+If you think you can hire a business brochure writer and then magically have a superb, finished piece show up on your desk a few weeks later, you might be disappointed.
 The best brochures involve research and forethought.

 A professional brochure writer can create effective promotional copy for you, but don’t think you can simply delegate the assignment.
 Even the most talented brochure writer will need your help getting started.
 After all, nobody knows your business better than you.